EternityForest/ArduinoCogs/examples/espidf-arduino-platformio/managed_components/esp_littlefs/src/littlefs/DESIGN.md

 life of a device.

 On top of this, littlefs uses a statistical wear leveling algorithm.
-What this means is that we don’t actively track wear, instead we rely on a uniform distribution of wear across storage to approximate a dynamic wear leveling algorithm.
+What this means is that we don't actively track wear, instead we rely on a uniform distribution of wear across storage to approximate a dynamic wear leveling algorithm.
 Despite the long name, this is actually a simplification of dynamic wear leveling.